-Welcome to the Department of Health Science and Recreation:
+Welcome to SJSU Department of Health Science and Recreation!

-Our mission is to prepare innovative leaders and practitioners with knowledge, skills, and abilities to promote health and engage with, understand, and improve the environments in which we live, work and play.
-We embrace a teacher-scholar model through student, alumni, faculty, and community engagement to advance practices in public health and recreation fields.
+Our mission (which is currently being refined through our strategic planning process) is to prepare leaders and practitioners who promote health and improve the environments in which we live, work, learn, and play.
+We strive to embrace a Teacher-Scholar-Practitioner Model through student, alumni, faculty, and community engagement to advance practices in public health and recreation fields.
 Our focus is on communities and populations, and the people, policies, environments, resources, supports and opportunities that create the optimal, meaningful conditions for health and wellness for all.

 This is a very exciting, important time in Health Science and Recreation.
 Along with their commitment to quality education, our experienced faculty members are involved in innovative research and community projects.
 Our talented students are diverse, lively/enthusiastic, and deeply engaged in the classroom and the community, for example, through internships/community-service learning.